nmmmnu/HM4/README.md

 LinkedList performance was poor.

+UnrolledLinkList was made for completeness.
+It performance is better than LinkedList, but worse than VectorList.

+UnrolledSkipList uses 25% less memory compared to SkipList.

-Because of C++ classes all VectorList, LinkedList, SkipList are available.
+Because of C++ classes all VectorList, LinkedList, SkipList, LinkedList, UnrolledSkipList are available.